Robert F. Kennedy Bridge: First contracts

 Plans for an expressway to connect to the bridge's Queens end were also filed in July 1930.
-This later became the Brooklyn Queens Expressway, which was connected to the bridge via the Grand Central Parkway.
+This later became the Brooklyn–Queens Expressway, which was connected to the bridge via the Grand Central Parkway.
 There were also proposals for an expressway to connect to the Bronx end of the bridge along Southern Boulevard.
 Robert Moses, the Long Island state parks commissioner, wanted to expand Grand Central Parkway from its western terminus at the time, Union Turnpike in Kew Gardens, Queens, northwest to the proposed bridge.
 The Brooklyn-Queens Expressway proposal, which would create a highway from the Queens end of the bridge to Queens Boulevard in Woodside, Queens, was also considered.

 A contract to build the suspension anchorage on Wards Island was awarded in January 1931.
-At the time, progress on the bridge approaches was proceeding rapidly, and it was expected that the entire Triborugh Bridge complex would be completed in 1934.
+At the time, progress on the bridge approaches was proceeding rapidly, and it was expected that the entire Triborough Bridge complex would be completed in 1934.
 By August 1931, it was reported that the Wards Island anchorage was 33% completed, and that the corresponding anchorage on the Queens side was 15% completed.
 Work on drainage dikes, as well as contracts for bridge approach piers, were also progressing.
-A report the next month indicated that the overall project was 6% completed, and that another $2.45million in contracts was planned to be awarded over the following year.
+A report the next month indicated that the overall project was 6% completed, and that another $2.45 million in contracts was planned to be awarded over the following year.
 In October, contracts for constructing the bridge piers were advertised.
 By December 1931, the project was 15% completed, and the city was accepting designs for the Queens span's suspension towers.
 The granite foundations in the water near each bank of the East River, which would support the suspension towers, were completed in early or mid-1932.
 At the time, there were no funds to build six additional piers on Randalls Island and one in Little Hell Gate, nor were there funds to build the suspension towers themselves.